gregsaun/prusa_i3_bear_upgrade/optional_parts/lcd_cover/README.md

 # Compatibility

 This LCD cover is compatible with all Bear Upgrade frames.
-It is also compatible with stock Prusa MK3(S) frame (see section [printed parts](#printed-parts)).
+It is also compatible with Original Prusa MK3(S) frame (see section [printed parts](#printed-parts)).

-You cannot reuse old LCD supports (mounts) with this cover, you need to print those provided in the [printed parts](#printed-parts).

 ### Bill of materials